 Originally from Finland, nowadays you’ll find me wherever looking for a place to call home.
 I pet every animal that doesn’t run away from me, wear lipstick even alone at home and have never got a food poisoning (*touches wood* *crosses fingers* *makes a sacrifice to the ancient gods just in case*).

 Storytelling has been my foremost passion even before I could put pen on paper (seriously – thanks, mum, for captioning my earliest stories that were just sequences of Pokemon stickers and rather surrealist drawings).
 In travel, I seek out any experiences that are out of the ordinary: hang gliding in Rio, hitchhiking through the Balkans, counting shooting stars in Iranian deserts, leading movie quizzes in Jerusalem and successfully doing the first escape room in Albania.
 Travel is an emotional, life-changing experience.
 I bring that emotion into my writing and incorporate local knowledge into my own experiences.

 My other interests include intensive Netflixing anything scary and/or funny, disappearing for three weeks for a solo hike, eating cake and photography – although based on the condition of my beat-up Olympus you’d probably wager that I hate the poor camera.

-After high school in 2012, I packed up my trusty backpack Rosie and took flight to Australia, and didn’t come back for nine months.
+After finishing high school in 2012, I packed up my trusty backpack Rosie and took flight to Australia, and didn’t come back for nine months.
 (Not because I was having a baby abroad, as a few people have suggested.)
 People told me they thought I was brave for doing it all alone, but I didn’t feel brave; I was just having fun.

 Travelling these days is easy if you have the money and the time – but that’s not enough for me.
 I aim to explore more locally and adventurously.
 That’s why you’ll find me next to a highway ramp with my thumb up, on some obscure new hiking path, or settling in a cool city for a few months at a time.
 What’s the rush?